Customer and Product Data Act 2025

 Duties to take remedial action

-1. the powers of the chief executive or a court in respect of the contravention.
+1. the powers of the chief executive, a court, or the Disputes Tribunal in respect of the contravention.